 C. Directors shall be elected by majority vote of the then serving Directors at any duly scheduled or called meeting of the Directors.

-D. Directors may, if so elected, serve up to two (2) consecutive elected terms.
+D. Directors may, if so elected, serve consecutive terms until resignation or removal.

 A. Any Director may resign at any time by giving written notice of resignation to the Board; however the acceptance of such resignation shall not be necessary to make it effective.